-Kusaya is a Japanese Himono dried fish that is a specialty of Izu Islands whose origin is said to date back to the Edo period, about 400 years ago.
-And today it has become one of the delicacies that represent Japan.
+Kusaya is a Himono or a dried fish that is a specialty of the Izu Islands whose origin can be traced back to the Edo period, about 400 years ago.

-Typical fish prepared for making Kusaya includes fresh mackerel scad, flying fish, and dolphinfish, and the outline of the production method of Kusaya is as follows.
+Typical fish prepared for making Kusaya includes mackerel scad, flying fish, and dolphinfish, and the outline of its production is like this.

 - Then, wash and rinse the fish with fresh water.

-- As a finishing process, the fish is dried in the sun for one day or two.
+- Finally, dry the fish in the sun for one day or two.

-Kusaya Eki is dark brown, thick, weak alkaline (about pH8) fermented brine with a distinctive smell and flavor to it.
+Kusaya Eki is a weak alkaline (about pH 8) fermented brine.
+It has a dark brown color and is thick with a distinctive smell and flavor.

-Despite the stench, grilled Kusaya fish is delicious with plenty of umami and has long been loved by gourmets.
+Nonetheless, grilled Kusaya is good, packed with plenty of umami, and has been a favorite among gourmets.

-Kusaya is a wholesome nutritious food with no artificial flavorings, colors, or preservatives.
-It is especially rich in protein, calcium, and amino acids compared to ordinary Himono products.
+Kusaya is a wholesome, nutritious food with no artificial flavorings, colors, or preservatives.

 |Niijima Island Mackerel Scad Kusaya||Izu Islands Mackerel Scad and Flying Fish Kusaya|

 Some Izakaya (居酒屋) pub restaurants in Tokyo offer Kusaya, and Izakaya Fukube and Kokkome are among them.